 Reinforce the start of the thumb opening by sewing through the same stitch several times.
 The thumb opening is likely to see a lot of wear and tear, so this step is an important one.

 Continue whip stitching in the same direction across the piece, but stitch through only one side.
-Go through 8 or 9 stitches or about 2 1/2 inches.
+Go through eight or nine stitches or about 2 1/2 inches.

 At the other end of the thumb opening, sew a few more stitches in the same spot for more reinforcement.

 Repeat these steps again to finish the other glove.
-Make sure they match each other before you weave your ends in!
+Make sure they match each other before you weave in your ends.

 06 of 06